 Downtown Phoenix is urban living.
 It is a series of distinct urban and historic neighborhoods where neighbors know each other and are constantly welcoming new neighbors as the downtown area continues its growth.

 You can walk for coffee, breakfast, lunch, dinner, drinks and entertainment including the First Friday Art Walk, museums, sporting events, shopping, parks and more.
-It is a place populated by people seeking a way of life that doesn't require hours of commuting each day.
+It is a place populated by people seeking a way of life that doesn't require hours of commuting each day. many people enjoy driving any one of the many Historic Phoenix Districts just to view the architectural designs of the beautiful homes that encompass Phoenix Historic neighborhoods.

 Copper Square is one of the coolest places to buy a home.
 While downtown Phoenix grows, you can and experience urban living at its best.
 No matter what your taste there are homes that will make you happy.
 Live in an area full of cultural venues and experience the convenience a downtown residence can provide whether in a modern or historic condominium, historic loft, or a town home.
 Come be part of downtown life.